 By: Paul Healy | Last Updated: | Jump to Comments

-Walk over still-warm lava fields, hike through surreal volcanic formations, and explore fissures in the earth’s crust.
+You can walk across still-warm lava fields, hike through surreal volcanic formations, and explore fissures in the earth’s crust.

 Here’s a guide to the top things to do in the Mývatn area.

-Mývatn covers a broad area of natural attractions surrounding the lake with a few services such as gas stations, some independent restaurants and several hotels dotted around.
+There’s no town as such, but Mývatn covers a broad area of natural attractions surrounding the lake with a few services such as gas stations, some independent restaurants and several hotels dotted around.

 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.

-THINGS TO DO IN MYVATN, ICELAND
+THINGS TO DO NEAR MYVATN, ICELAND

 1. SKÚTUSTADAGÍGAR PSEUDO CRATERS

-Pseudo craters are strange-looking natural formations resembling giant pimples in the earth’s crust.
+Pseudo craters are strange-looking natural formations resembling giant pimples in the Earth’s crust.

 The best way to see the pseudo-craters is to take the lovely path around the Skútustadagígar Pond.